PostgREST/postgrest-docs/configuration.rst

 db-prepared-statements
 ----------------------

   Enables or disables prepared statements.
-You should set it to ``false`` only when using PostgresSQL behind a connection pooler such as PgBouncer working in transaction mode.
-See :ref:`connection_poolers`.
+You should set it to ``false`` only when using PostgresSQL behind a connection pooler such as PgBouncer working in transaction pooling mode; this way, the statements will be parameterized but they will not be prepared (expect to see a decrease in performance of around 23% according to our benchmarks).
+See :ref:`this section <connection_poolers>` for more information on using connection poolers.

 .. _db-tx-end: